On the structure of graphs which are locally indistinguishable from a lattice: Introduction

+Our (short) proof of Theorem \ref{thm:cover-2} takes advantage of some classical techniques in geometry.
+Namely, we use the family $\mathcal{C}$ of 4-cycles to define a 2-dimensional cubical CW complex $S$ in the natural way, and we consider the universal cover of $S$.

+We note that the technique of `promoting' a graph to a 2-complex using its cycles has been used before in the context of graphs with constant link, for example by Nedela in \cite{nedela,nedela-2}.
+We note also that Weetman \cite{weetman-1} obtained results on graphs of constant link by considering topological properties of the {\em clique complex} of a graph (the simplicial complex whose simplices correspond to cliques in the graph).

+We remark that Theorem \ref{thm:cover-d} can also be given a proof along similar lines, by using the 4-cycles of $G$ to define a 2-dimensional cubical CW complex $S$ in the natural way, and considering an appropriate `thickening' of $S$ to an incomplete flat manifold.
+However, as this proof appeals to geometric machinery which may unfamiliar to some readers, we have chosen to present here a somewhat longer, but more elementary and more combinatorial proof of Theorem \ref{thm:cover-d}.

+We use some fairly standard arguments from topological graph theory and group theory to deduce the following from Theorem \ref{thm:cover-2}.

-Hence, we can view any finite, connected graph with the 4-cycle wheel property as a `quotient lattice' of $\mathbb{L}^2$ inside a torus or a Klein bottle; in particular, it must be a quadrangulation of the torus or of the Klein bottle, as observed by Thomassen in \cite{thomassen-torus}.
+\begin{corollary} Let $G$ be a finite, connected graph with the 4-cycle wheel property.
+Then there exists a subgroup $\Gamma \leq \Aut(\mathbb{L}^2)$ which acts freely on $\mathbb{L}^2$, such that $G$ is isomorphic to the quotient graph\footnote{See Definitions \ref{definition:free-action} and \ref{definition:quotient} in section 2 for the definitions of a quotient graph and a free action.} $\mathbb{L}^2/\Gamma$, and such that the orbit space $\mathbb{R}^2/\Gamma$ is either a torus or a Klein bottle. \end{corollary} It follows that we can view any finite, connected graph with the 4-cycle wheel property as a `quotient lattice' of $\mathbb{L}^2$ inside a torus or a Klein bottle; in particular, it must be a quadrangulation of the torus or of the Klein bottle, as observed by Thomassen in \cite{thomassen-torus}.
+One can use Corollary \ref{corr:torusklein2} to deduce the structure theorems for graphs with the 4-cycle wheel property which are proved by Thomassen \cite{thomassen-torus} and by M\'arquez, de Mier, Noy and Revuelta \cite{noy}, and also to give short, clean, `algebraic' descriptions of the graphs which are defined combinatorially (at some length) in these structure theorems.
+We omit the details of these deductions, as they are straightforward.